ycryptx/chaincannon/README.md

 ## About Transaction Files

 Transaction files should contain protobuf-encoded signed transactions.
 Each transaction in a file should be new-line-delimited.
 Each transaction file can be run concurrently or synchronously depending on the `--threads` user flags and on how many cores are available on the machine running the benchmark.
-An example of how transactions can be generated can [`be found here`](./example/cosmos/data/tx_gen.sh).
-Note that the demo transactions are specific to [`the demo blockchain`](./example/cosmos/chain/Dockerfile).
-The demo transactions use [`Cosmos' x/bank module`](https://docs.cosmos.network/v0.46/modules/bank/) to pass tokens between pre-funded users.
+An example of how transactions can be generated can [be found here](./example/cosmos/data/tx_gen.sh).
+Note that the demo transactions are specific to [the demo blockchain](./example/cosmos/chain/Dockerfile).
+The demo transactions use [Cosmos' x/bank module](https://docs.cosmos.network/v0.46/modules/bank/) to pass tokens between pre-funded users.
 You will probably want to generate transactions specific to the modules in your blockchain.

 ## Demo

 Use this demo to see how chaincannon works.
-It spins up a local cosmos-sdk chain using Docker (you must have Docker [`installed`](https://docs.docker.com/get-docker/)), and hits the chain with a series of concurrent transactions from a few transacions files.
+It spins up a local cosmos-sdk chain using Docker (you must have Docker [installed](https://docs.docker.com/get-docker/)), and hits the chain with a series of concurrent transactions from a few transacions files.
 You may look at the [`Makefile`](./Makefile) to see how the chaincannon cli command is structured.

 ```bash
 $ make setup-example